Wege ins Ausland

 Erasmus+ program

 The StudOn Course is for Incoming and Outgoing Students to get in contact with other students or to ask questions.
-And for Outgoing Students there is also the possibility (near the deadlines) to submit your application in the StudOn Course.
+The Outgoing Students can also submit their application (near the deadlines) in the separate StudOn course that is linked in the course below.

 https://www.studon.fau.de/crs4353846_join.html